- The Settings tab

 - Deleted from network – The network audience has been deleted.
 Please delete the audience in CRM Ads.

 - Pending on network – The network is processing the successfully transferred audience.
+This process can take up to 24 hours to complete.

 - Segment too large – The segment size exceeds the maximum supported size.